-- Use of any tobacco products is forbidden, including but not limited to E-cigarettes, Hookah, pipes, snuff, chewing tobacco, cigarettes of any variety, and cigars.
+- Use of any tobacco products is forbidden, Including but not limited to E-cigarettes, Hookah, pipes, snuff, chewing tobacco, cigarettes of any variety, and cigars.
 Visitors will be required to refrain from use.

 Cell Phones /Electronics /Cameras / Technology Use

-48901.5. (a) No school shall permit the possession or use of any electronic signaling device that operates through the transmission or receipt of radio waves, including, but not limited to, paging and signaling equipment, by pupils of the school while the pupils are on campus, while attending school-sponsored activities, or while under the supervision and control of school District employees, without the prior consent of the principal or his or her designee.
+48901.5. (a) No school shall permit the possession or use of any electronic signaling device that operates through the transmission or receipt of radio waves, including, but not limited to, paging and signaling equipment, by pupils of the school while the pupils are on campus, while attending school sponsored activities, or while under the supervision and control of school District employees, without the prior consent of the principal or his or her designee.
 No pupil shall be prohibited from possessing or using an electronic signaling device that is determined by a licensed physician and surgeon to be essential for the health of a pupil and use of which is limited for purposes related to the health of the pupil.

-Cell phones, iPods, Smart Phones may NOT be displayed on campus.
+Cell phones, IPods, Smart Phones may NOT be displayed on campus.
 Although cell phones may be carried in backpacks or purses, they are not to be visible, used or ON during the school day (this includes the camera/video phone to take pictures during the school day) at any time or in any location on campus.
 Additionally, they may not be used in the library, computer labs or other study centers.
-Sexting- the sending of pornographic photos via cell phone or computer will bring serious disciplinary consequences and possible police citation.
-Cell phones may be used on campus only after school hours at a time to be designated by the school administration.
-Unauthorized activation and/or use of cell phones may result in confiscation and/or reasonable search of the cell phone as such action is a direct violation of school policy.
+Sexting- the sending of pornographic photos via cell phone or computer will been serious discipline consequences and possible police citation.
+Cell phones may be used on campus only after school hours at a time to be designated by school administration.
+Unauthorized activation and/or use of cell phones may result in confiscation and/or reasonable search of the cell phone as such action is a direction violation of school policy.
 Whether or not or when the cell phone is returned to the student or parent is also dependent upon the circumstances presented at the time of the violation remember cell phones, like all other personal items brought by a student into a school zone, may be subject to search.
 The outcome of that search may result in school sanction and/or criminal investigation by the police.

-iPods, Smart Phones, iPads (if not used for an educational purpose).
+IPods, Smart Phones, IPads (if not used for an educational purpose).
 Any type of gaming devices is not allowed on campus for any reason.

-This policy has been developed to reduce disruptions or theft in the classroom and on the campus.
+This policy has been developed to reduce disruptions or theft in the classroom, and on the campus.
 Students who do not follow these guidelines may have their electronic devices confiscated by staff members and held in the Administrator’s office for release to parents.
 Repeated offenses can lead to suspension for defiance of authority.
 (Ref: E.C.
 48901.5) The school is not responsible for, nor will it investigate lost or stolen electronic devices.

 School owned technology and the use of The World Wide Networks is monitored and controlled by the District.
 Any misuse of this educational tool will be subjected to loss of privileges and or criminal charges.